-Toy Fair Shows Off What's New As Toys 'R' Us Cuts 250 Corporate Jobs
+Toy Fair Shows Off What's New As Toys R Us Cuts 250 Corporate Jobs

 America

-Toy Fair Shows Off What's New As Toys 'R' Us Cuts 250 Corporate Jobs
+Toy Fair Shows Off What's New As Toys R Us Cuts 250 Corporate Jobs

 The 114th North American International Toy Fair boosts a chance for industry players to see "hundreds of thousands of innovative new toys and games before they hit store shelves."

-To attend the four-day event in New York City must be a lot like being a kid in a candy store — err — make that toy store.
+To attend the four-day event in New York City must be a lot like being a kid in a candy store — er — make that toy store.

 At the Jacob K. Javits Convention Center, hundreds of thousands of square feet are dedicated to the "hottest new toys and trends."